-This includes performance techniques such as maintaining a strict tempo, and artistic use of accent, crescendo, diminuendo, staccato, silence, legato, tenuto, rubato, ritardando, accelerando, pitch bending and other techniques as appropriate to area of specialisation bending and other expressive techniques.
-Often high-achieving students also had a very expressive quality and projection of tone throughout the dynamic range.
+This includes performance techniques such as maintaining a strict tempo, and artistic use of accent, crescendo, diminuendo, staccato, silence, legato, tenuto, rubato, ritardando, accelerando, pitch bending and other techniques as appropriate to the area of specialisation

 Students who scored well on this criterion were able to demonstrate effortless dexterity and flexibility of technique that enhanced the expressiveness and versatility of their performance.
-They were also able to demonstrate outstanding artistic use of accent, crescendo, diminuendo, staccato, silence, legato, tenuto, rubato, ritardando, accelerando, pitch
+They were also able to demonstrate outstanding artistic use of accent, crescendo, diminuendo, staccato, silence, legato, tenuto, rubato, ritardando, accelerando, pitch bending and other expressive techniques.
+Often high-scoring students also had a very expressive quality and projection of tone throughout the dynamic range.